 Gaming laptops are notorious for getting hot.
 But why does this happen, and what can you do to cool it down?
 The most common reasons a gaming laptop gets hot are dust buildup, poor ventilation, broken fans, software issues, and dried-out thermal paste.

 If your laptop is overheating, try using a cooling pad to dissipate the heat.
+Cooling pads do work, something you can read all about in this post.
 You can also do a proper cleaning by blowing out any dust accumulated in the vents with compressed air.
 You can also close any unnecessary resource-intensive programs and make sure your drivers are up-to-date.

 Hopefully, this article has helped you understand why your gaming laptop gets so hot and how to fix the issue.
 Stay cool!